asciiscry3r/mksscryertower.quest/content/category/About.rst

 8. Not following the will of the society, people or organization of any kind if I (you) do not have freedom, will, and if it does not bring benefit if there is freedom with free my ( your ) will.
 Security reason.

-9. No for all scientology/online piracy/criminals proposes and prohibited work for them when you realy know about them, as much as possible.
+9. No for all scientology/online piracy/Ua army workers and criminals proposes and prohibited work for them when you realy know about them, as much as possible.
 Security reason.

-10. Always be grateful to Ukrainian traitors ( armies,  russia too ) to the people because of brainwashing ( mind wiping, psychic driving ) from early childhood, consider their cults, military hackers an psy-op army and sincerely send all them to (abuse).
-Unsecure.

-11. If you control someone without permission and using killing and any kind of neurological weapon you a creator of human trafficking and criminal.

-12. A modern hacker, not to be confused with those who are for the freedom of the human mind and individuality together with morality, criminal/cult/mafia world, is an animal that will feed you with narcotic drugs and commit a series of offenses through you, for which he will demand money from you by blackmail, and then you will be imprisoned instead of him.
-Online piracy = richest criminal hackers or controlled live proxy.
+10. Follow the principles of the statute of the Interpol organization.

 Author on photo:
 ++++++++++++++++